Prepare yourself for 21st-century teaching

 Throughout your degree there are opportunities to develop your CV through the enhancement programme.
 We offer a range of courses each year from coaching qualifications, such the FA Primary/Secondary Teachers Awards, to workshops and guest seminars on key topics.
 The perfect preparation for a career in teaching.

-Our lecturers are highly qualified, with experience and achievements ranging from qualified teachers and specialist sports coaches to research-active scholars and curriculum development consultants (link to staff profiles?).
+Our lecturers are highly qualified, with experience and achievements ranging from qualified teachers and specialist sports coaches to research-active scholars and curriculum development consultants.
 The course includes a balance of theory and practical learning.
 You will typically be in timetabled sessions for 16-18 hours per week.
 Debates, discussions, problem solving tasks and real world scenarios form a large part of our approach to teaching on the course.

 You will be assessed in each module that you take usually with 2 or 3 pieces of work.
 The majority of our assessments are through coursework that will range from practical teaching episodes, lesson design, teaching resource design, presentations, DVD production, essays and many more.
 We vary assessment methods to allow students to develop a range of skills that will be essential in a teaching career.